eclipse/repairnator/doc/repairnator-config.md

 This attribute is mandatory.

 User can indicate here the number of a version to use or `latest` in **lowercase** to use the latest version available.
-Be careful, in contrary with the previous ones, it concerns here a docker image: then the latest version really means the latest, so the version "in development".
+Be careful, in contrary with the previous ones, here it concerns a Docker image: so, the latest version really means the latest one, that is the version "in development".
 To use a release version, one has to specify the number of the specific release to use.

 Its default value is `latest`.

 ### Docker tags

-This sections describes the name of docker images to use in the different scripts.
+This section describes the name of Docker images to use in the different scripts.

 #### DOCKER_TAG

 This attribute is mandatory.

-It defines the name of the docker image to use for Repairnator pipeline, with the associated tag to use (see the previous `PIPELINE_VERSION`).
+It defines the name of the Docker image to use for Repairnator pipeline, with the associated tag to use (see the previous `PIPELINE_VERSION`).

 #### DOCKER_TAG_BEARS

 This attribute is mandatory for BEARS.

-It defines the name of the docker image to use for Repairnator pipeline when using BEARS, and the associated tag to use (see the previous `PIPELINE_VERSION`).
+It defines the name of the Docker image to use for Repairnator pipeline when using BEARS, and the associated tag to use (see the previous `PIPELINE_VERSION`).

 #### DOCKER_CHECKBRANCHES_TAG

 This attribute is mandatory for using checkbranch.

-It defines the name of the docker image to use for Repairnator checkbranch, and the associated tag to use.
+It defines the name of the Docker image to use for Repairnator checkbranch, and the associated tag to use.

 #### DOCKER_CHECKBRANCHES_TAG_BEARS

 This attribute is mandatory for using BEARS checkbranch.

-It defines the name of the docker image to use for Repairnator BEARS checkbranch, and the associated tag to use.
+It defines the name of the Docker image to use for Repairnator BEARS checkbranch, and the associated tag to use.

 ### Root paths